Historic disaster, Celebrity Intrigue, and Ancient Evils

-Parking is available at nearby parking garages and lots.
-Union Square, our meeting place, even houses an underground pay parking garage (please look up availability before attempting to use).
+Union Square, our meeting place, houses an underground pay parking garage (please look up availability before attempting to use).
+Parking is also available at several other nearby parking garages and lots.
 Please check your tour time and meeting location in advance so that you may arrive on time.
 We recommend arriving early to find parking and to ensure that you are not late.

-Here are 4 reasons why you should book SF Ghosts over any other tourist attraction!
+Here are 4 reasons why you should book your San Francisco Ghosts tour over any other tourist attraction!

 You want to know the real story of San Francisco

 The stories we have don’t appear on any of the Clamper plaques around the city, and certainly not in any guidebook.
 Each stop on our 8 or 12 location tours gives you a vivid and memorable look into the real story of San Francisco.
 Unvarnished, and unleashed, San Francisco has many ghosts in its closet.
-Like the Fairmont Hotel, one of the few structures still standing after the 1909 earthquake, subsequent tragic accidents gave rise to rumors of a curse, one the original builders, the Fair sisters even come back occasionally to check how their hotel is doing.
+Like the Fairmont Hotel, one of the few structures still standing after the 1909 earthquake, subsequent tragic accidents gave rise to rumors of a curse, one of the original pair of sisters that built the hotel even comes back occasionally in spectral form to check up on how their hotel is doing.

-Other stories you will hear will bring alive the complex and evocative real history of San Francisco, the bay area.
-We even researched stories from further afield in Northern California, some of which we could not include in the SF Ghosts walking tour, so we included them in our ghost stories blog, for your enjoyment.
+You will hear other stories that will bring alive the complex and evocative history of San Francisco and the Bay Area.
+The research process turned up stories from further afield in Northern California, some of which we could not include in the San Francisco Ghosts walking tour, so we included them in our blog of haunted stories of the San Francisco area,

 You only have a short time in the city.